trishameyer/mboutique/README.md

 ## Coding Instructions

-### Feature Set 1 - Contact Page
+### Feature Set 1 - Contact Page Mobile Friendly
-> - Create the HTML and CSS necessary to reproduce the MBoutique Contact page
+> - Create the HTML and CSS necessary to reproduce a mobile friendly version of the MBoutique Contact page
 	- Use the contact.html file for your HTML
 	- Use the style.css file for your CSS
+	- The page should match the design dock when displayed on a large screen
+	- The page should switch to a mobile version on smaller screens
+		- Refer to mobile images below for desired look
 > - Don't forget to link your CSS to your HTML
 	- ex: `<link rel="stylesheet" type="text/css" src="style.css">`
 > - Use the design images for reference (Found in the assets folder)
+> - For testing on a mobile device refer to instructions below
+	- For this assignment you will be testing the output for an iPhone 6
+> - In the head section of your contact.html page add the following meta tag
+	- `<meta name="viewport" content="width=device-width, initial-scale=1.0">`
+	- Without the above tag, your page will not display properly on a mobile device

 #### Screenshot Example